KIrynaW/coast-keepers-project/README.md

   8. I want to be able to sign up to the specific location and date of cleaning event.
      - *I know I can do it if the website has a form where I can specify the location and date of clean up I can join.*
-        > **Evidence:** --> In the "Sign Up" page of the webiste the user can choose one or more beach clean-up event locations that they are interested in joining.
+        > **Evidence:** --> In the "Sign Up" page of the website the user can choose one or more beach clean-up event locations that they are interested in joining.
 They can select those choices when filling out the form.
         >
         ![Checkbox selection feature](docs/readme-images/checkbox-feature.jpg)